giankdiluvi/madmix/README.md

 # Discrete Ergodic Flows

-This is a `julia` package for using Ergodic Flows with discrete variables.
+This is a `python` package for using MixFlows with discrete variables.

 ## Directory roadmap
+- `discrete_mixflows` contains source code for different VI methodologies, and specifically contains the source code for running MixFlows for discrete variables
+- `examples/` has examples where MixFlows are used to learn discrete distributions
-- The `ipynb/` directory contains jupyter notebooks with preliminary implementations of the code.
+- `ipynb/`  contains jupyter notebooks with preliminary implementations of the code.